deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 Then put the node under the control of `node-manager`.

-## How do I update kernel on nodes ?
+## How do I update kernel on nodes?

 ### Debian-based distros